Published: January 2026

 Written by Ahmad Khan

-I help everyday users fix tech problems without the confusing jargon.
-Based on real experience, not theory.
+I help regular people fix tech problems without using confusing language.
+Based on what really happened, not what someone thought.

 ---